Rolling coal

-Rolling coal is the practice of modifying a diesel engine to emit large amounts of black or grey sooty exhaust fumes—diesel fuel that has not undergone complete combustion.
-It is a predominantly North American phenomenon (more specifically in the United States and Canada), despite being illegal.
+Rolling coal (also spelled rollin' coal) is the practice of modifying a diesel engine to deliberately emit large amounts of black or grey diesel exhaust, containing soot and incompletely combusted diesel.
+Rolling coal is used as a form of anti-environmentalism protest.
+In some jurisdictions the practice is illegal, due to it violating clean air laws.

-Rolling coal is sometimes used as a form of anti-environmentalism.
-Such modifications may include the intentional removal of the particulate filter.
-Practitioners often additionally modify their vehicles by installing smoke switches, large exhausts, and smoke stacks.
-Modifications to a vehicle to enable rolling coal may cost from US$200 to US$5,000.
+Modifications may include the intentional removal of the particulate filter, installing smoke switches, large exhausts, and smoke stacks.
+Modifications to a vehicle to enable rolling coal typically cost from US$200 to US$5,000.
+The modification reduces the fuel economy of the vehicle.

 Background

-Rolling coal is a form of conspicuous air pollution, used for entertainment or as protest.
+Rolling coal is a form of conspicuous air pollution, used in North America for entertainment or as protest.
 Some drivers intentionally trigger coal rolling in the presence of hybrid vehicles (a practice nicknamed "Prius repellent") to cause their drivers to lose sight of the road and inhale harmful air pollution.
 Coal rolling may also be directed at foreign vehicles, bicyclists, protesters, and pedestrians.
 Practitioners cite "American freedom" and a stand against "rampant environmentalism" as reasons for coal rolling.

 A concern is road traffic safety violations, as the black smoke impairs visibility, increasing the risks of motor vehicle crashes, and is a violation of clean air laws.

 Some incidents have led to injuries.
-In 2021, six bicyclists training for a road race were run over by a 16-year-old who was rolling coal along Business U.S. Highway 290 in Waller County, Texas, outside Houston.
+In 2021, six bicyclists training for a road race were run over by a 16-year-old who was rolling coal along Business U.S. Highway 290 in Waller County, Texas, outside Houston, when he attempted to drive ahead of the group to engulf them in the exhaust.
 Two of the cyclists were injured severely enough to require medical evacuation by helicopter.
-The motorist, a teenaged boy, was not charged at the time of the accident; local cyclists' groups were outraged.
+The motorist was not charged at the time of the collision; local cyclists' groups were outraged.
 He was later charged with six felony counts of aggravated assault with a deadly weapon.

 Legality

 United States

-In July 2014, the United States Environmental Protection Agency stated that the practice was illegal, as it violated the Clean Air Act which prohibits the manufacturing, sale, and installation "of a part for a motor vehicle that bypasses, defeats, or renders inoperative any emission control device” and “prohibits anyone from tampering with an emission control device on a motor vehicle by removing it or making it inoperable prior to or after the sale or delivery to the buyer."
+In July 2014, the United States Environmental Protection Agency stated that the practice was illegal, as it violated the Clean Air Act which prohibits the manufacturing, sale, and installation "of a part for a motor vehicle that bypasses, defeats, or renders inoperative any emission control device" and "prohibits anyone from tampering with an emission control device on a motor vehicle by removing it or making it inoperable prior to or after the sale or delivery to the buyer."

+In 2023, companies in Idaho and California pleaded guilty in federal court to conspiracy to violate the Clean Air Act and agreed to fines of US$1 million each.

 State law

 California

-California law prohibits operating a vehicle "in a manner resulting in the escape of excessive smoke, flame, gas, oil, or fuel residue".
+California law prohibits operating a vehicle "in a manner resulting in the escape of excessive smoke, flame, gas, oil, or fuel residue."
 The California Highway Patrol or local police can cite a vehicle under this section or others for rolling coal.